ramzouza/Library-Catalog/backend/Readme.md

 To run the backend server :

+* Make sure you have the latest version of nodejs
 * Move into the backend folder
 * Run `npm install` if you haven't already
 * Run `npm start` to start the server.